 Maryland police: Man fatally stabbed over Popeyes sandwich

-A man fatally stabbed another customer outside of a Maryland Popeyes restaurant in a fight over the recently rereleased chicken sandwich, police say.
+Police are calling on a suspect to surrender in a fatal stabbing over a chicken sandwich at a Popeyes restaurant in Maryland.

-The two men were waiting in line at an Oxon Hill Popeyes on Monday night when one of the men accused the other of cutting in front of him in a line specifically for ordering chicken sandwiches, Prince George's County police spokeswoman Jennifer Donelan told news outlets.
-The fight then spilled outside where one of the men stabbed the other, according to police.
+One man accused the other of cutting in front of him in the chicken sandwich line at an Oxon Hill Popeyes on Monday night, Prince George's County police spokeswoman Jennifer Donelan told news outlets.
+Their fight then spilled outside where one of the men stabbed the other.

-The 28-year-old victim was from the Washington area, police say.
-He was taken to a hospital, where he died less than an hour later.
+Police said the 28-year-old victim was from the Washington area.
+He died less than an hour later at a hospital.
+The suspect remains at large.
+Neither man has been publicly identified.

-Police are still looking for the suspect and have called on him to surrender, Donelan added.

 Popeyes resumed selling its chicken sandwich on Sunday.
-First released Aug.
-12, the chain credited popular demand to its supply selling out by the end of that month.
-It's also been credited with causing long lines and hourslong waits across the county.
+It was first released in August, and the chain credited popular demand to its supply selling out that month.
+Marketing around the sandwich has built a frenzy that's causing long lines and waits at the chain's restaurants.

 Comments